 Risks for Indoors / Outdoor Cats and Kittens

-They're desperate to go outside!, I am sure they just want to explore more of their "new" territory, but we are only on day 4 of being in the new home, although they appear to have settled in fine.
-We've not yet got a cat flap installed here ...
+they are desperate to go outside!, I am sure they just want to explore more of their "new" territory, but we are only on day 4 of being in the new home, although they appear to have settled in fine.
+We have not yet got a cat flap installed here ...
 I am nervous to let them go out incase they do not come back!!
 Paul S, UK.

 Dear Paul S,